-The treatment of bleeding in the brain requires specialized training and technology available at Miami Valley Hospital.
+The treatment of bleeding in the brain requires specialized training and technology available at Miami Valley Hospital, recognized as an industry leader in complex stroke care and certified as a Comprehensive Stroke Center by The Joint Commission.
 Neurointerventional specialists offer several unique procedures to control bleeding in the brain, including coil embolization, aneurysm clipping and a pipeline embolization device, as techniques to treat hemorrhagic stroke.
 Patients who need this care are transferred from Atrium to Miami Valley Hospital via CareFlight Air and Mobile Services.

 Repair of a brain aneurysm using coil embolization is a minimally invasive procedure performed by a neurointerventionalist who repairs the aneurysm without opening the skull.
 During the procedure, the specialist manipulates a catheter through the arteries, starting in the leg, to ultimately insert tiny coils to treat the aneurysm.
 The coils fill the aneurysm and prevent blood from entering, eventually causing a clot to form to seal off the aneurysm.

 Aneurysm clipping is reserved for brain aneurysms that are not easily treated with coil embolization.
 This procedure involves opening the skull and inserting a tiny clamp at the base of the aneurysm, which stops blood flow to the aneurysm.